There are really two decisions that you are faced with concerning the CPP for the over 65 and still working:

 Approximate CPP Breakeven Points for Ages 65 to 70

-- Monthly CPP: Maximum amount of monthly CPP retirement pension that anyone would be entitled to receive in 2013, at age 65.
+- Monthly CPP: Maximum amount of monthly CPP retirement pension that anyone would be entitled to receive in 20153, at the age indicated.

 - Adjustment factor: 0.7% for every month delayed past age 65, to a maximum of 42% at age 70.